 That’s how I got into biohacking.
 I noticed that by eating (and not eating) certain things I performed better in sports — and it didn’t hurt that it carried over to the classroom.
-Check out my About page for my story.
+My About page tells my story.

 The Pillars of Biohacking